Important

 func()

-If the cache decorated function contains input widgets, but experimental_allow_widgets
+If the cache decorated function contains input widgets, but experimental_allow_widgets is set to False or unset, Streamlit will throw a CachedStFunctionWarning, like the one below:

 import streamlit as st